 What Is the Average Credit Score?

 Knowing the average credit score can give you a good sense of how your score stacks up to the rest of the country.
-The higher your credit score, the better your chances of staying in good financial standing and getting approved for credit cards, mortgages, loans and other credit accounts with lower interest rates and better terms.
+The higher your credit score, the better your chances of staying in good financial standing and getting approved for credit accounts with lower interest rates and better terms.

 What is a credit score?

 A credit score is a number that lenders use to evaluate your creditworthiness, or how likely you are to pay your bills on time.
 Lenders look at this number before deciding whether to approve you for a credit card, mortgage, loan or other form of credit.
 Your credit score is based on several aspects of your credit history.

 Many factors can go into determining your score, including your debt, types of accounts, number of late payments and the age of your accounts.
 These factors are calculated and provided a score based on which scoring model is being used: FICO Score or VantageScore.

 The difference between a FICO Score and VantageScore

 There are two types of scoring models that are used by the credit bureaus: FICO Score and VantageScore.
 While they are similar, there are some noteworthy differences in how each model works to calculate your credit score.

 FICO Scores range from 300 to 850.
 The average FICO Score of 714 is considered “good” by most lenders.
 Here’s a breakdown of the FICO Score ranges and what they mean:

 FICO Score credit bands